Error Handling

 }

-File size, unsupported format, extraction, rate limit and quota errors carry no errors field.
+Missing-file, unsupported content type, file-size, no-embedded-XML, PDF-processing and remote-fetch errors carry no errors field.
 The title and detail tell you what happened.

 {